karned-kommon/api-credential/docs/development/contributing.md

 Thank you for your interest in contributing to the API Credential service!
 This document provides guidelines and instructions for contributing to the project.

-## Code of Conduct

-Please read and follow our [Code of Conduct](https://github.com/Karned/Kommon/blob/main/CODE_OF_CONDUCT.md) to foster an inclusive and respectful community.

 ## Getting Started

 1. Fork the repository on GitHub